 Doesn't that sound like a plan?

-However, if you can't see yourself settling in France yet, then you can always opt for a french course london.
+However, if you can't see yourself settling in France yet, then you can always opt for online french courses.